 This general purpose manual introduces the reader with some technical awareness of software systems to the capabilities of the CP-6 system.
-This manual is intended for application and system programmers; transaction processing, word processing and I-D-S/II administrators; and system and EDP managers.
+This manual is intended for application and system programmers; transaction processing, word processing and data base administrators; and system and EDP managers.
 The document includes both an overview of the CP-6 system and more detailed introductions to the CP-6 hardware configuration, software processors and operational modes.